 Data subjects have the following legal rights in respect of their personal data that we process:

 a.
-The right to require Opensignal to confirm whether or not their information is being processed, the purpose of any such processing, the recipients of any information that has been disclosed, the period for which their information is to be stored and whether any automated decision-making processes are used in relation to their information;
+The right to require Opensignal to confirm whether or not your information is being processed, the purpose of any such processing, the recipients of any information that has been disclosed, the period for which your information is to be stored and whether any automated decision-making processes are used in relation to your information;

 b.
 The right to require access to the personal data and to require Opensignal to rectify inaccurate information without undue delay;

 c.
 Where Opensignal has relied on the ‘consent’ basis for processing that information (see paragraph 4 above), the right to withdraw your consent at any time.
 This right to withdraw consent does not affect the lawfulness of processing based on consent before its withdrawal;

 d.
 The right to request the erasure of their information.
 You can make a request for erasure where:

 i. the information is no longer necessary in relation to the purpose for which it was collected;

 ii. where the processing of the information is based on your consent (and the other circumstances described in the ‘Legal Basis for Processing Your Data’ and ‘How We Share Your Information’ sections above no longer apply), if you withdraw your consent; or

 iii. where the personal data is processed by Opensignal solely on the basis of our ‘legitimate interest’ referred to in paragraph 4 (), if you withdraw your consent for the processing of your data and you object to the processing of your personal data and there are no overriding legitimate grounds for the processing (such as, for example, the achievement of the purpose of using your data for statistical or scientific research purposes or where the processing of the data is required to meet statutory obligations or for the defense of legal claims).

 Where Opensignal has disclosed your information of a data subject to a third party and you request the erasure or rectification of the data, Opensignal will take all reasonable steps to inform the third party of such request;